Power without the noise.

 Find your regulator

 Pick by current, by noise floor, or by radiation rating.
-Every part ships on an evaluation board; datasheets and SPICE models on request.
+Evaluation boards are available for every part; datasheets and SPICE models on request.

 Tried and tested in space.